ADLER-2 - on the wings of an eagle

 500 km

-target orbit
+orbit

-months in orbit, extendable
+months in orbit

 Austrian Particle Impact Detector